What happened to the Premier League’s youngest debutants, Aaron Lennon, Jose Baxter and more

 A part of the West Brom youth academy, Izzy Brown made his only appearance for the club in 2013 as a substitute in a loss against Wigan Athletic.
 Premier League giants Chelsea had been scouting the attacking midfielder when he played in youth games and in the summer, made a move for Brown.

-Even though Brown, now aged 24, has still only appeared once for Chelsea, he remains contracted to the London club.
-Brown's career has consisted of season-long loans, in the Eredivisie with Vitesse, one loan spell with Brighton in the Premier League and four loans in the Championship, and is currently with Sheffield Wednesday.
+Brown made only appearance for Chelsea, and his career has consisted of season-long loans, in the Eredivisie with Vitesse, one loan spell with Brighton in the Premier League and five loans in the Championship.

 Aaron Lennon - Leeds (16 years 129 days)